The Beauty of Uncertainty

 I pulled my way up, grabbing the dense evergreen shrubs until there were no more shrubs to grab, just slabs of vertical rock for my slippery hands.
 At some point along the way I realized I made a massive mistake by not taking the path to the top.

-It was then that I did the unthinkable: I started to dial 911 to have a helicopter come rescue me from the tight crevasse my body was now wedged in.
-Paralyzed in fear and unable to move up or down, instead of calling 911 I called Nicola in London via Facebook messenger.
+It was then that I did the unthinkable: I started to dial 911 to have a helicopter come rescue me from the tight crevasse my body was now wedged within.
+Paralyzed in fear and unable to move up or down, instead of calling 911, I decided to call Nicola in London via Facebook messenger.
 After all she was familiar with this mountain and maybe, just maybe, she could talk me to safety.
 She answered.